 Three hours after driving out of Perth’s fringes, we’re pulling up at The Equinox by Busselton Jetty, overlooking 180 degrees of green-blue water at Geographe Bay.
 We drink restorative cappuccinos and nibble flaky-fresh croissants in a late breakfast underneath the shade of drooping fig trees, before walking the almost two-kilometre-long Busselton Jetty, peering down at the 300 species of fish and other marine life in these crystalline waters.

-A lazy day’s eating itinerary would start with brunch at Swings Taphouse, a ‘locals’ local’ according to manager Kris, a Napa Valley import.
+To the south in Margaret River town, a lazy day’s eating itinerary would start with brunch at Swings Taphouse, a ‘locals’ local’ according to manager Kris, a Napa Valley import.
 The brewers and vineyard managers are ordering plates of chicken pancakes and vine tomatoes on toast, washed down with spicy Bloody Marys and mimosas.
 (In the evening: ‘chardy’ straight from the tap and guest wines from surrounding Margaret River wineries.)
 A late lunch would be at Morries: small plates of beef tataki, chicken with Kewpie mayo and grilled sardines, washed down with cocktails named things like ‘Fizzy Navel’ and ‘Trophy Wife’.
 Inch into dinner at cosy seafood grill Katch-Up (the pairing?
 Seafood chowder in front of a log fire).

 Margaret River takes its name from the river that snakes through the region.
 We canoe down it one afternoon with Sean Blocksidge, founder of the Margaret River Discovery Company.
 Once a vineyard manager, now he’s more likely to be showing tourists the region’s most stunning natural spots.
 As the sun sinks beyond the deciduous trees that hang over the narrow river, he talks about Margaret River as ‘the adventure capital’ of Western Australia: ‘You’ve got fishing, hiking, surfing, mountain biking, caving, kiteboarding, climbing.’
 So far, we’ve just been eating.